threerocks-defi/mpc-examples/pkg/mpc-examples/contracts/03-ebu-rebalancer/README.md

 # EBU Rebalancer Controller

 ## Summary
-EbuRebalancerController is a Managed Pool Controller that has the ability to pause swaps as well as promote rebalancing through the gradual lowering of swap fees.
+EbuRebalancerController is a Managed Pool Controller designed to implement a pool that behaves as a static basket of tokens that can periodically rebalance its tokens back to its target weightings.

 ## Details
 The EbuRebalancer is a Managed Pool Controller that makes the pool a nominally static basket of tokens.
 It allows anyone to rebalance the Managed Pool by using the `rebalancePool` function.
 The rebalance works by enabling swaps with an extremely high swap fee and gradually ramping down the fees to a nominal (near-zero) value.
 The gradual swap fee decrease incentivizes arbitrageurs to bring the pool back to its desired weight by progressively creating minimally viable arbitrage opportunities.